GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/customize-message-composer.md

 }
 ```

-### Adding a new suggestion type
-TODO: Give an example of adding an emoji suggestion?

 ### Changing the suggestions UI
 The UI SDK provides a `ChatSuggestionsVC` component responsible for showing user suggestions and commands suggestions.